R-Computing-Lab/BGmisc/vignettes/articles/paper.md

 <!--  A summary describing the high-level functionality and purpose of the software for a diverse, non-specialist audience. -->

 Behavior genetics focuses on understanding genetic and environmental influences on individual differences.
 Traditionally, twin studies have been at the forefront of this discipline.
-However, research has moved beyond the classical twin design to embrace more complex family structures such as children of twins [@DOnofrio2003], mother-daughter-aunt-niece [@rodgers_mdan], and other extended family designs.
+However, research has moved beyond the classical twin design to embrace more complex family structures such as children of twins (CoT) [@DOnofrio2003], mother-daughter-aunt-niece (MDAN) [@rodgers_mdan], and other extended family designs.
 This expansion allows for a deeper, more nuanced exploration of genetic and environmental influences, but it also introduces challenges, particularly in data structuring and modeling.

 A notable challenge arises when researchers venture into extended family data.
 The data structures inherent in such family designs are orders of magnitude larger than traditional designs.
-In the classical twin study, a family will consist of a single twin pair, whereas in the MADN design a family consists of four.
-This problem becomes intractable, when applied to pedigrees.
+In the classical twin study, a family will consist of a single pair of twins (i.e., two people), whereas in the MADN design a family consists of two mother-daughter pairs (i.e. four people).
+This problem becomes intractable, when applied to pedigrees, where a single family can be of any size.
 The `BGmisc` package addresses this gap by offering a comprehensive suite of functions for structuring and modeling such data.

 # Statement of need